Getting Started with QuedUp

 Next Steps

-- Explore Job Types - Learn about different job configurations
+Now that you’ve created your first job:- Explore Job Types - Learn about different job configurations

 - Understand Concepts - Deep dive into how QuedUp works